E-filing Your Income Taxes for Free

 Also, you can change which payment channel is associated with a tax account, or delete a payment channel.

-To add a payment channel for all tax accounts
+To add a payment channel for all tax types

 Note: Using this procedure sets up a bank account available to all tax accounts you have (or your client has, if you’re a tax professional).